sehilnlf/sehilnlf/README.md

 - **Data Visualization**: Currently learning to using tools like Matplotlib, Seaborn, and Plotly to effectively visualize data.
 - **Parallel and Distributed Programming**: Basic knowledge of parallel and distributed programming.

-### Goals:
-My goal is to become an expert in Data Science and Artificial Intelligence, with the ability to apply my knowledge and skills to solve problems in **healthcare, finance, education and natural resources and environment,**...

-If you are interested in collaborating or exchanging ideas on Data Science and Artificial Intelligence topics, please feel free to reach out to me via email linh.bk2153@gmail.com

-<h3>Languages and Tools:</h3>
 <div class="tools">
     <a href="https://www.python.org" target="_blank" rel="noreferrer">
         <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/>